top of page

 • 4 min read

-Talking about “the algorithm” is usually surrounded by rumors, miracle hacks, and promises of instant virality.
+Talking about “the algorithm” often brings up rumors, miracle hacks, and promises of instant virality.
 The reality is much simpler — and far less glamorous.

 In 2026, Instagram, Facebook, and TikTok have not announced a brand-new algorithm.
 What does exist is official information published in recent years that remains valid today, along with gradual adjustments in how content is prioritized.